Optimizing MySQL Queries: A Practical How-To Guide

 CREATE INDEX idx_order_date ON orders (order_date);

 After adding the index, re-run EXPLAIN.
-You should now see a much more efficient type (like ref or range) and a significantly lower rows count.
+You should see a more selective access type such as ref or range, and the estimated row count should drop if the date filter is selective.

 Scenario 2: Inefficient ORDER BY or GROUP BY